akifgrape/Bifrost-vpn/README.md

 bifrost utilizes the chrome.debugger API to spoof this data instead.
 This allows the data to be spoofed in frames, web workers and during the initial loading of a website.
 It also makes the spoofing completely undetectable.

-bifrost is not a VPN or proxy and will not change your IP.
-Although it can be used in combination with a VPN to obscure your true location.

 You can test and compare bifrost and other extensions on https://eighred.com

 bifrost contains collects no data and signup is not required.